Privacy in Speech Technology: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{peech} is a mode of communication and thus inherently contains a wealth of information (see \cref{tab:categories}).
-Communicating information already known by the receiver is pointless, and efficient communication will thus mainly contain information that is \emph{not} widely known or which is private.
-In addition, speech contains also a wide range of side information like the state of health and emotions, as well as physical, psychological, and social identity, most of which is private information.
-Finally, speaking is a dynamic interaction between two or more speakers.
-Dialogues thus also contain information about the relationship between participants such as their level of familiarity, affiliation, intimacy, relative hierarchy, shared interests, and history.
+In addition, {to the desired information of the communication,} speech thus also contains a wide range of side information like the state of health and emotions, as well as physical, psychological, and social identity, most of which is private information. {Moreover}, speaking is a dynamic interaction between two or more speakers.
+Dialogues thus also contain information about the relationship between participants, such as their level of familiarity, affiliation, intimacy, relative hierarchy, shared interests, and history.
 From an information content perspective, we can thus expect that \emph{privacy is a multifaceted issue in all areas of speech technology}.

 Studying and improving privacy in speech technology is important because breaches in privacy can have serious consequences. \Cref{tab:exploits} lists examples of threats and exploits.
 The list is incomplete, and we can expect new threats to be discovered.
-The generic solution template is, however, typically always the same: \emph{Minimize transmission and storage of as well as access to sensitive information that is irrelevant to the service that the users want.} It is then ''merely'' a question of \emph{how} such minimization is achieved, \emph{what} information is relevant, and \emph{how} to determine what the user wants (provide information and enable control of services and threats).
+The generic solution template is, however, typically always the same: \emph{Minimize transmission, storage, and access to sensitive information that is irrelevant to the service that the users want.} It is then ''merely'' a question of \emph{how} such minimization is achieved, \emph{what} information is relevant, and \emph{how} to determine what the user wants (provide information and enable control of services and threats).